CelliesProjects/eStreamPlayer32/copy to server/README.md

-### Use notes.
+### Use notes

-Make sure your fileserver serves files with the correct MIME type which is a `Content-Type: audio/mpeg` header.

 -  Copy this file to the root of your music collection.
-- Adjust `libraryURL` at the top of `index.htm`.
+-  Make sure your fileserver serves mp3 files with the correct MIME type in the `Content-Type` header which should be `Content-Type: audio/mpeg`